grafana/mimir/docs/sources/operators-guide/tools/mimirtool.md

 - `server.http_listen_port` - Cortex default is `80`, Mimir default is `8080`
 - (GEM only) `auth.type` - GEM 1.x default is `trust`, 2.x default is `enterprise`

-This command will output the Cortex default value even when the configuration parameter is not explicitly set in the input configuration.
-If the Cortex default value is explicitly set in the input configuration, and you have provided the `--update-defaults` flag, the command will not update the value to the Mimir default.
+For these parameters `mimirtool config convert` will output the Cortex default value even when the configuration parameter is not explicitly set in the input configuration.
+If in the input configuration you explicitly set the Cortex default value, and you have provided the `--update-defaults` flag, `mimirtool config convert` will not update the value to the Mimir default.

 ##### Example